The nutritional guide to managing PMOS (formerly PCOS) symptoms

 The role of blood sugar balance and insulin resistance

-Understanding the relationship between insulin and androgens is crucial for managing PCOS effectively.
+Understanding the relationship between insulin and androgens is crucial for managing PMOS effectively.

 The vicious cycle

-Chronically elevated insulin in PCOS can stimulate the ovaries to produce more testosterone.
-In addition, androgen excess can worsen insulin resistance - creating a vicious cycle that exacerbates both metabolic and hormonal symptoms of PCOS.
+Chronically elevated insulin in PMOS can stimulate the ovaries to produce more testosterone.
+In addition, androgen excess can worsen insulin resistance - creating a vicious cycle that exacerbates both metabolic and hormonal symptoms of PMOS.

-Breaking this cycle is often the most impactful step in PCOS management, which is why blood sugar balance is central to our nutritional approach.
+Breaking this cycle is often the most impactful step in PMOS management, which is why blood sugar balance is central to our nutritional approach.

 Signs of insulin resistance